skgrange/gissr/README.md

 R's spatial data analysis abilities are very well developed.
 Therefore, R can be used as an effective geographical information system (GIS).
 A key advantage of R in GIS applications is that the user can dip in-and-out of R's general string, numerical, and visualisation tools and apply them to spatial data.

-However, the challenges I have with using R as a GIS are
+However, the challenges I have with using R as a GIS are:

   - Keeping track of the multiple packages which are used,
   - the lack of consistency among these packages, and